 This profile is Part 1 of a two-part series on RU-N alumnus and sportswriting legend Jerry Izenberg.
+It covers Izenberg's growing up in Newark, his time at RU-N, and his new novel and future projects.
 In our Part 2 extended Q&A, we talk with Izenberg about his career; some of his most enduring friendships with famous athletes; Project Pride, the nonprofit he created in 1979 to help disadvantaged kids in Newark; and his deep ties to his alma mater.

 Rutgers University–Newark alumnus Jerry Izenberg (SASN ‘52) was relieved.